Evolution is yielding effective technology

 The extensive, sometimes called low-profile, is designed for good thermal and stormwater retentiveness while having minimum weight load.
 These generally have only a few plant types.
 The thickness of the growing medium is as shallow as 2 in. to 4 in.
 The approximate load of an extensive roof when wet is 11 lb./sq.ft. to 22 lb./sq.ft.

 The intensive, or high-profile, has many more plant types, sometimes including large plants and trees.
 The thickness of the growing medium can be 5 in. or greater.
 The intensive roof is sometimes referred to as a roof-top garden.

 Traditionally, green roofs have been built in place; each component being assembled on-site.
 More recently, preassembled and planted modules containing the various components are available.
 The preassembled modular roofs are usually extensive in that they contain limited depth and number of species.

 Green roof components

 The variations of green roof design include several components.
 Sometimes one element carries out multiple functions.
 Start with the waterproof membrane.
 A number of different membrane types have been used successfully in green roof assemblies.
 Perhaps the most popular type is a single-ply membrane because of its low cost and application simplicity.

 Polymer-modified asphalt membrane systems also are frequently used in green roof designs and have a demonstrated history of good service.
 Hot-fluid-applied systems also have proved successful.
 These hot-fluid systems include both polymer-modified asphalt and coal-tar.
-Polymethyl methacrylate (PMMA) membranes also demonstrate considerable promise of providing a quality, long lasting, waterproof membrane for green roofing.
-These membranes are installed directly over a concrete or other solid structural deck.
+Polymethyl methacrylate (PMMA) membranes also demonstrate a considerable promise of providing a quality, long-lasting, waterproof membrane for green roofing.
+These membranes are installed directly over concrete or another solid structural deck.
 If the building has a fluted metal roof, cement or gypsum board might have to be installed to support the waterproof membrane.

 — Robert C. Lichy